NathanMRX2404/LC-MS_PTM_Data_Cleaning/README.md

-# RI_MarckxNathan
+This GitHub repository contains:
+1) A pdf version of the written Research Protocol
+2) A pdf version of the Activity Report
-This GitHub repository contains codes from cosding excercises made during the Research Internship.
+3) Various coding excercise made during the period of the Research Internship